ellencostaras/HumanCentricInternetQualityInvestigations/README.md

-# DesktopDownthrottlingExperiment OUTDATED
+# Human Centric Internet Quality Investigation

-Welcome to Experiment 1 of our Honours Project!
-This is a working space.
+Welcome to the living appendix for our thing

 Inside this repository you will find two shell scripts, and two folders: <br><br>